dkandalov/code-history-mining/README.md

 ### Limitations
  - all VCS supported by IntelliJ should work but I only tried Git and Svn
- - visualisations are only tested Chrome; they will work in Safari, Firefox but might have minor glitches; mostly broken in IE9
+ - visualisations are only tested Chrome (but should work in Safari, Firefox)
  - some of visualisations might be slow for long history of a big project (e.g. building treemap view of commits for project with 1M LOC for 10 years might take forever).
- If this is the case, splitting history into smaller chunks should help.
+ In this case, filtering or splitting history into smaller chunks can help.

 ### Code history csv format